 Support Your Dog’s Joint Health Safely

 Don't wait for stiffness to set in.
 Give your dog the comprehensive support they deserve with Juno Daily.
-Our vet-formulated powder combines Glucosamine, Chondroitin, and 10 other active ingredients to maintain healthy joints and digestion - without the risks of human medication.
+Our vet-formulated powder combines glucosamine, chondroitin, and other active ingredients to support healthy joints and digestion - without the risks associated with human medication.